nastyax0/Low-level-security_writeups/ret2libc.md

 main and secure has no connection and secure is calling function system, morever we know program is using gets functions we could do buffer overflow to reach till return.

-So rather we aim to exploit a buffer overflow vulnerability, specifically designed to demonstrate Return-Oriented Programming (ROP) and ret2libc exploitation.
+So rather we aim to exploit a buffer overflow vulnerability, specifically designed to demonstrate ret2libc exploitation.
 The goal is to execute a system call that runs the command "/bin/sh" to spawn a shell.

 For this to work we have to find where system() and bin/sh are located, For the system its evident in secure function or we could